JodyVanden/JodyVanden.github.io/_posts/2017-12-04-How-to-install-jekyll.markdown

 categories: jekyll github newbee
 ---

-I am writting this post as I am new to Jekyll and wanted to share how to set it up in the Github environment.
-Apparently as a newbe in the code industry it is recommanded to have a blog to show out what am I doing and what did I do during those long months of job hunting.

-this is my first post to show it
+I write this post to share to people starting a blog on Jekyll how to set it up.
+I was scrolling around the web and could not find out an easy setup Jekyll.
+I will try to do it here.

 <h2> 1- installation of Jekyll on your computer </h2>